 Overview

-The Teaching Center supports graduate students and postdoctoral fellows in the School of Arts & Sciences (SAS) and the Hajim School of Engineering & Applied Sciences (Hajim) across their roles as teaching assistants, instructors, and future faculty.
+The Teaching Center supports graduate students and postdoctoral fellows at the University of Rochester across their roles as teaching assistants, instructors, and future faculty.
 The center offers programs, services, and resources tailored to graduate teaching assistants (GTAs) and graduate student instructors (GSIs).

 Our programs include: